This is the first in a monthly series of blog posts featuring the Fellows of Fielding’s Institute for Social Innovation.

 With a mission to turn knowledge into action, Fielding’s Institute for Social Innovation (ISI) taps Fielding faculty, students, and alumni across the globe to create opportunities for professionals to create sustainable change in their workplaces and communities.
 ISI also serves as an incubator for Fielding programs; the university’s successful Evidence Based Coaching program was born out of the ISI in 2005.

-The ISI Fellows program provides IRB and grant seeking support, jointly sponsored continuing education offerings through alumni consulting businesses, expanded library access, and membership in the Alumni Association.
+The ISI Fellows program for Fielding alumni provides IRB and grant seeking support, jointly sponsored continuing education offerings through alumni consulting businesses, expanded library access, and membership in the Alumni Association.
 In these and other ways, Fielding engages with alumni to further their professional accomplishments.
+Applications are solicited annually in March.

 Learn more on fielding.edu.